accord-net/framework/README.txt

   methods and techniques to .NET.
 The project extends the popular AForge.NET Framework providing a more complete scientific computing environment.

-  This GitHub repository will be the future official home of the project as soon as the release 2.10 is completed.
-For the time being, commits are being simply replicated from the Google Code repository; but the plan is to do the inverse and later keep the Subversion repository just as a replication of Git.
+  This GitHub repository is the official home of the project after release 2.10 was finished.
+New releases will only be made available on this repository, but the code will also bt replicated in the Google Code repository for those who still would like to use the SVN repository instead.

     - http://code.google.com/p/accord/